MOEAFramework/MOEAFramework/docs/variables.md

 would generate statements like `sin(x) + cos(x)`, `log(x / y)`, `y - x`, etc.  However, unlike a program, a grammar can generate arbitrary statements, not necessarily just executable programs.

-The MOEA Framework then evolves valid programs for the grammar, which can then be fed into a scripting language to evaluate the program.
-Check out the code samples in [/examples/org/moeaframework/examples/ge](examples/org/moeaframework/examples/ge).
+Regardless of what statements the grammar produces, one then needs a way to "evaluate" the program in terms of fitness.
+For executable programs, the statement can be fed into a scripting language, including any of [Java's supported scripting languages](https://objectcomputing.com/resources/publications/sett/march-2001-scripting-languages-for-java).
+Find code samples in [/examples/org/moeaframework/examples/ge](examples/org/moeaframework/examples/ge).